 5 – Not Hot Enough

-If you find that the air coming from the vents just doesn’t feel very warm or that you’re constantly adjusting the thermostat to get the house warm enough, there could be a few potential problems.
+Suppose the air coming from the vents doesn’t feel very warm, or you’re constantly adjusting the thermostat.
+In that case, there could be a few potential problems.

 In most cases, it will require HVAC maintenance to ensure that there aren’t technical issues with the furnace.
-If you’re new to the home, it could just be that the furnace isn’t actually powerful enough to properly heat the entire home.
+If you’re new to the home, it could just be that the furnace isn’t actually powerful enough to heat the entire house adequately.
 Other common issues, such as a clogged air filter or blocked air intake vents, could also be the culprit.

 6 – Not Hot At All